 Russia is one of those pain-in-the-arse countries when it comes to visas.
 Its quite difficult to get in unless your with some sort of organised tour/package thing.
 If you really want to avoid that it is possible but they like to know all the details of where you will be staying for pretty much the duration of your stay.
 In a nut shell its not the sort of country you can go to and just see where the road takes you and stay wherever you want for as long as you want, you have to plan a lot.
 Having said that its definately worth it, its a fascinating place.
 I only went to St Petersburg and Moscow but I had a great time in these 2 towns, completly different both with so much amazing and unique stuff to offer.
 Time of year?
 I was there around the start of May and it was fine, cold but fine.
 Any earlier and it might be too cold.

 Cost of travelling?
 Well Russia is both dirt cheap and incredibly overpriced.
 One thing (say a bottle of vodka) might cost you next to nothing while another thing (say an mp3 player) might cost twice as much as everywhere else.
 So it depends on how you like to travel how much you'll spend.

 Hotels?
-Sorry I cant remember where I stayed, Im sure if you do a websearch you'll get an idea, try and make sure your hotel is close to the underground though, cabs are bloody expensive and black cabs might scare you. over 7 years ago
+Sorry I cant remember where I stayed, Im sure if you do a websearch you'll get an idea, try and make sure your hotel is close to the underground though, cabs are bloody expensive and black cabs might scare you. almost 8 years ago

 Thanks for that!